rao219020/freddiehansson0/README.md

 - 👋 Hi, I’m @freddiehansson0
 - 👀 I’m interested in guangboju
 - 🌱 I’m currently learning cooking
-- 💞️ I’m looking to collaborate on twitter
+- 💞️ I’m looking to collaborate on twitter or tg or ins

 <!---